Morthland College

-Morthland College (MC) was a private Christian liberal arts college in West Frankfort, Illinois.
-The school was founded in 2009 by Dr. Tim Morthland and opened in 2011 as a small, co-educational liberal arts college.
+Morthland College (MC) was a private Christian liberal arts college in West Frankfort, Illinois, United States.
+The school was founded in 2009 by Tim Morthland and opened in 2011 as a small, co-educational liberal arts college.
 The college had an initial enrollment of forty students and 300-400 students prior to its closure in 2018.
 Morthland College athletic teams were known as the Patriots.
 The college was a member of the NCCAA in the Division-I Mid-East Region.

 In January 2017, the United States Department of Education and state investigators began investigating the college for financial irregularities.
 As a result, the college closed in 2018.